 For patients who have had their breast augmentation with PIP implants in the private sector and have no symptoms

 You should contact your private provider and ask for a consultation.
 The government and all the surgical associations expect the private providers who used PIP implants to take the responsibility of duty of care towards their patients seriously and treat them with dignity and compassion.

-Fazel Fatah, the President of the British Association of Aesthetic Plastic Surgeons feels that the long held view of our Association, that it is advisable to remove or replace these implants in view of the inferior quality of the gel used in the manufacturing of the PIP implants, is vindicated, regardless of the rupture rate.
+Fazel Fatah, the former President of the British Association of Aesthetic Plastic Surgeons feels that the long held view of our Association, that it is advisable to remove or replace these implants in view of the inferior quality of the gel used in the manufacturing of the PIP implants, is vindicated, regardless of the rupture rate.
 Removal is advised as a precaution to prevent inflammation of the breast and the lymph glands in cases of rupture.

 'We are also delighted that the Government now acknowledge the need for regulation of the cosmetic surgery sector and the establishment of a national breast implant register, two important developments that we have been campaigning for tirelessly for some time.
 Patient safety is the guiding principle of our Association.'